gip58/cyclist-distance-crowdsourced/README.md

 # Analysing trust in a traffic scene with an automated vehicle

 This project defines a framework for evaluating different technologies in a traffic environment involving a cyclist and a vehicle.
 The jsPsych framework is used for the frontend.
 In the description below, it is assumed that the repository is stored in the folder cyclist-distance-crowdsourced.
-Terminal commands assume Windows 10."
+Terminal commands assume macOS.

 ## Setup
 Tested with Python 3.9.12.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows):
 - `pip install -e cyclist-distance-crowdsourced` will setup the project as a package accessible in the environment.